yunzed/hlsflvdemo/README.md

 Add HLS(Http Live Stream) support to FlashPlayer.

 To play the demo, add hlsflv.swf to trusted file (Control Panel=>FlashPlayer=>Advanced=>Trusted Location Settings), and then open hlsflv in chrome.
 Test on chrome only for now.

+Website for docs are being building, release week later.

+The library is release under GPLv2 for non-commencial usage, for commencial usage, please write to me.

  minimalcomps is used to make the test ui work, license is paste below.
 ================================================